Posted in Lean Doughs, Techniques on Nov 1st, 2010

 Posted in Lean Doughs on Jul 4th, 2010

-Tahini Bread, shown with Tahini and Sesame Seeds If you’ve ever had the pleasure of sampling a piece of halvah, that sweet, dense and crumbly sesame seed-based confection, then you’ll understand why I’ve been enamored of sesame flavor since childhood.
+If you’ve ever had the pleasure of sampling a piece of halvah, that sweet, dense and crumbly sesame seed-based confection, then you’ll understand why I’ve been enamored of sesame flavor since childhood.
 Sesame seeds and bread are a classic combination.
-Whether sprinkled on top of a loaf, […]
+Whether sprinkled on top of a loaf, as in the quintessential sesame bread Scali, or […]

 Read Full Post »